umpolungfish/orgaNULL/README.md

-# OrgaNULL - Advanced Binary Packer with Cellular Automaton Obfuscation
+# OrgaNULL - Binary Packer with Cellular Automaton Obfuscation

-OrgaNULL is a sophisticated binary packer that combines modern cryptographic techniques with cellular automaton-based obfuscation to create heavily obfuscated executables.
+OrgaNULL is a binary packer that combines modern cryptographic techniques with cellular automaton-based obfuscation to create heavily obfuscated executables. \
 This tool is designed for advanced reverse engineering protection, malware research, and binary obfuscation experimentation.

 ## Features